You are currently browsing the tag archive for the ‘evolution’ tag.

 Acquired traits passed on to descendants:

-“In our study, roundworms that developed resistance to a virus were able to pass along that immunity to their progeny for many consecutive generations,” reported lead author Oded Rechavi, PhD, associate research scientist in biochemistry and at CUMC.
+“In our study, roundworms that developed resistance to a virus were able to pass along that immunity to their progeny for many consecutive generations,” reported lead author Oded Rechavi, PhD, associate research scientist in biochemistry and molecular biophysics at CUMC.
 “The immunity was transferred in the form of small viral-silencing agents called viRNAs, working independently of the organism’s genome.”

 An interesting theoretical explanation: